essif-lab/framework/docs/terms/verifier.md

 In order to make the Verifier component work, a Verifier Policy/Preferences object is created by, or on behalf of the Owner, which specifies at least: \[to be elaborated\]

-A response to this request (called a Presentation) will be obtained from a Holder component of the Peer Party.
+A response to this request (called a Presentation) will be obtained from a Holder component of the Peer %%party|party%%.
 This response will contain a reference to the request, allowing the Verifier to combine them.
 The Verifier will then check that the data in the response is a credential that it has asked for (correct type/issuer), verify the proofs that are provided (predominantly the digital signature), and do some additional checks (e.g. whether or not the credential has expired, is revoked, and such).

-Then, the verifier will send a message to the Data Collector, containing the transaction-id, the data it has received, and the results of the various checks.
+Then, the verifier will send a message to the Transaction Data Collector, containing the transaction-id, the data it has received, and the results of the various checks.